team-supercharge/SCForceUpdater/README.md

 Like in the default localization: "Great news!
 There’s an updated version of {displayName} ({versionNumber}), we recommend you install it."

+### Display name of the application

 You can set the displayName of your application if you want.
 You can achive this by calling the `setDisplayName:` class method with the required name.

+### Response keys

+We are parsing JSON objects inside the pod.
+The default keys are: `last_version` for the version key and `update_type` for the update type key.

+The defaults can be changed through two setter methods: `setLastVersionResponseKey:` and `setUpdateTypeResponseKey:`.

 ## Contributing